ellenbrook/ellenbrook.github.io/work/24-grille/24-grille.md

 website: http://24grille.com
 meta: A simple, yet effective, jQuery smooth-scroll website that contains all of the pertinent information regarding 24 Grille; a restaurant in Downtown Detroit.
 The website features menu items, information regarding their private champagne bar, and the ability to create online reservation.
 type: example
+class: grille
 img: 24-grille
-tags: [Design, Inspiration, PHP, JavaScript, jQuery, HTML/CSS]
+tags: [Responsive Design, Inspiration, PHP, JavaScript, jQuery, HTML/CSS]
 ---